First published in the Financial Times in August 2016.

 We could see this if the charity supported some of the women who ask, but not others, and then compared how the two groups fared.
 If the groups are chosen at random, they probably will be equivalent, so any difference in performance will arise from FFW’s work.
 (Most charities are oversubscribed so must ration their support anyway.
 If they ration it randomly, not only is it fair and transparent, but can scientifically identify the impact.)

 This, of course, is a randomised controlled trial, and they’re important.
 Micro-loans to poor villages in north-east Thailand appeared to be having a positive effect when analysed simplistically using before and after comparators.
 But these analyses didn’t deal with selection bias in the people who took the loans.
 A careful, randomised study that did correct for selection bias and looked at how the specific people involved would have fared anyway, without the micro-loans.
 It found that the loans had no effect at all on the amounts that households saved, the time they spent working, or the amount they spent on education.

 Without decent identification strategies, we risk wasting precious resources on programmes that don’t work.
 Selection effects are sometimes so strong that they mask the fact that the programme can do harm.
 The importance of using reliable comparisons is clear from the unusually ardent title of a medical journal editorial last year: “Blood on Our Hands: See The Evil in Inappropriate Comparators.”

 There are of course instances when we can’t see or simulate what would have happened anyway — if Rosa Parks had changed her bus seat, or if Victorian philanthropist William Rathbone had not invented the UK’s system of district nurses.
-But in most cases we can — and if the claims of impact don’t consider it, I suggest that you ask.
+But in most cases we can — and if the claims of impact that you see don’t consider what would have happened otherwise, I suggest that you ask.